ido-nasi/Electric-Field-Visualization/README.md

  The installation process will be much shorter and easier in python <= 3.8.

 ## Scientific explanation
 With matplotlib the implementation is quite staright forward.
-We generate randomly a couple of chargers on the grid based on the system arg.
+We generate randomly a couple of chargers on the grid based on the system args.
 Then, we can calculate the field - create several matrixes using numpy to represent the Electric Field on every point on the grid, and calculate it using a function.
 Now we can pass the matrixes with the field's values to matplotlib and get the graph with the charges and field lines.

 **For E_y:**